garbled1/py-gnhast/README.md

 # Things that are missing:

 * mod - Cannot handle a request to modify a device
-* chg - Cannot handle a request to change a device
 * groups - No device group support.

 # Things that work